village-hall/village-hall.github.io/docs/car-club/car-club.md

 Introducing Leicestershire's first all electric car club.

 The car club is the first of its kind in Leicestershire and has been developed by local people.
 It’s a car club run by the village for the benefit of residents of the Tilton and Halstead Parish.
-It officially launches on Saturday the 16th September 2023 and it would be lovely to see you there.
+It officially launched on Saturday the 16th September 2023.

 ## The Tilton Electric Car Club offers great opportunities to: